declanvk/gutenberg-analysis/BookProject/README.md

     brew install sbt
     ```

   2. Compile and assemble into fat jar.
-Make sure to run this command at the rood to the Scala project directory.
+Make sure to run this command at the root of the Scala project directory.

     ```
     sbt compile assembly